Boston fall foliage tours take you to see brilliantly colored leaves in some of the most beautiful parts of the New

 Vibrant reds and oranges blaze across New England's countryside as you tour through the rolling hills up northwest of Boston to picturesque New Hampshire villages on this fall foliage tour from Boston.

-A delicious lunch in an old Yankee tavern, a visit to an apple orchard where you can sample just-picked apples and cider, a photo stop at traditional covered bridge, and views of beautiful Colonial churches, farms, and village greens show you the intoxicating beauty of New England.
+A delicious buffet lunch in an old Yankee tavern, a visit to an apple orchard where you can sample just-picked apples and cider, a photo stop at traditional covered bridge, and views of beautiful Colonial churches, farms, and village greens show you the intoxicating beauty of New England.